 - Knobs they can hang up their own coats (instead of me putting them on hangers).

-Being busy with kids is normal, but sometimes self-inflicted
+Being busy with kids is sometimes self-inflicted

 Feeling busy while taking care of children can be more than just circumstances, it can be a personality thing.
 I’ve met people that can’t sit still.
 They literally can’t just sit and chill on a couch and have a cup of coffee.
 That stresses me just thinking about it.

 I’ve also met people who want things perfect, or how they used to be before kids when they had time to do it all (ahem, I fall into this a lot).
 Trying to do everything you used to while adding babies to the mix is just not reality.
 It will make you feel like a failure when you are not, and be constantly frustrated.

 So I’d say for me, much of it is my mindset.
 I’ve lowered my standards a bit as to what I should be getting done in addition to keeping 3 humans alive.

 How to make less dirty laundry with kids